New Puppy Checklist

 Bringing Your New Puppy Home

-While bringing a puppy home is a time of great excitment for you, it can be very overwhelming for your puppy as they try to adjust to all the new smells of their new home as well as being away from their mother and litter mates.
-It’s naturally for them to take a little bit of time to settle in properly, but here are some things you can do to ease the transition:
+While bringing a puppy home is a time of great excitement for you, it can be very overwhelming for your puppy as they try to adjust to all the new smells of their new home, as well as being away from their mother and littermates.
+It’s natural for them to take a little bit of time to settle in properly, but here are some things you can do to ease the transition:

-3. Keep things consistent, such as training, their daily routine, and the house itself so they don’t have to get used to too many new things at once.
-If you’re expecting a big life change such as a new baby or moving house, try to put off getting a puppy until this time has passed so everything can be calm for your puppy’s arrival.
+- Keep things consistent, such as training, their daily routine, and the house itself, so they don’t have to get used to too many new things at once.
+If you’re expecting a big life change, such as a new baby or moving house, try to put off getting a puppy until this time has passed, so everything can be calm for your puppy’s arrival.

-5. Start training your puppy once they’re settled with things like basic commands and setting boundaries for things they can and cannot do.
-If you don’t want your dog jumping on the sofa as an adult, dissaude them from doing so when they’re a puppy because they’ll pick it up much faster and will avoid any confusion as they get older.
+- Start training your puppy once they’re settled with things like basic commands and setting boundaries for things they can and cannot do.
+If you don’t want your dog jumping on the sofa as an adult, discourage them from doing so when they’re a puppy because they’ll pick it up much faster and will avoid any confusion as they get older.

-6. Introducing claming products suitable for puppies such as the Adaptil Junior Collar also help your puppy to settle in and feel more at ease in their new home.
+- Introducing calming products suitable for puppies, such as the Adaptil Junior Collar, can also help your puppy settle in and feel more at ease in its new home.

 New Puppy Vet Checklist

-Once your have your new puppy home, it’s essential that you have them registered with your local vet so they can get all the necessary vaccinations, their microchip, and any flea treatments for dogs or dog wormers that are suitable for puppies.
-If you have adopted a puppy from a rescue, or one older that 8 weeks, it’s possible they will already have had their initial microchip or vaccination appointment and the centre should give you all this information, but it’s still important to register your puppy with a vet as soon as possible anyway.
+Once you have your new puppy home, you must have them registered with your local vet so they can get all the necessary vaccinations, their microchip, and any flea treatments for dogs or dog wormers suitable for puppies.
+Suppose you have adopted a puppy from a rescue, or one older than 8 weeks.
+In that case, they may already have had their initial microchip or vaccination appointment, and the centre should give you all this information.
+However, it’s still important to register your puppy with a vet as soon as possible anyway.

-You should also look into registering for a pet insurance policy for your pup as soon as you can to help cover any unexpected vet costs.
+You should also consider registering for a pet insurance policy for your pup as soon as possible to help cover any unexpected vet costs.

-With this puppy checklist, you should have all the information you need to welcome your new bundle of fur into your home, and with our great range of puppy products, you can save money on your puppy essentials from the very beginning!
-If you have any questions about finding the necessary healthcare for your new puppy, or what you need to get started, please get in touch with us, and a member of our friendly team will be happy to help!
+With this puppy checklist, you should have all the information you need to welcome your new bundle of fur into your home.
+With our great range of puppy products, you can save money on your essentials from the beginning!
+If you have any questions about finding the necessary healthcare for your new puppy or what you need to get started, please contact us, and a member of our friendly team will be happy to help!

 This post is an opinion and should only be used as a guide.
 You should discuss any change to your pet’s care or lifestyle thoroughly with your vet before starting any program or treatment.